Ireland's Bone Health Resource

 FragilityFracture.ie is an independent educational resource for people in Ireland.
 All content is written in plain English and reviewed against current clinical guidelines (HSE, NICE, International Osteoporosis Foundation).

 We are not affiliated with any pharmaceutical company and do not recommend specific products or brands.
-This site does not provide medical advice — always speak to your GP.
+This site does not provide medical advice — always speak to your doctor.

 Concerned about your bones?

-“Ask your GP about a bone density (DXA) scan.”
+“Ask your doctor about a bone density (DXA) scan.”

 Medical Disclaimer: This site provides educational information only and does not constitute medical advice.
-Always consult your GP or qualified healthcare provider.
+Always consult your doctor or qualified healthcare provider.